There are some high stakes for Saturday's slate

 Nope.

 This Villanova team ain't that Villanova team that beat Kansas in the Final Four last season.
 Far from it, in fact.
 The Wildcats have already lost to Michigan, Furman and Penn.
 After the Penn loss earlier this week, Jahvon Quinerly, a five-star guard, called Villanova his second choice on his Instagram story on Wednesday before he apologized Thursday.

 Well, Quinerly only plays 8.6 minutes per game because Wright is smart enough to know the team's turnover rate nearly doubles -- and makes less than 30 percent of its 3-pointers -- when he's on the floor.

-For the most successful program in recent years (136 wins in previous four seasons), the turmoil is foreign.
+For the most successful program in recent years (136 wins in the previous four seasons), the turmoil is foreign.
 But a win over Kansas, the top team in America, at Allen Fieldhouse would be the perfect elixir while adding a signature win to the resume of the Villanova squad that will enter a gauntlet of Big East teams with more firepower than Penn and Furman.

 But what if Nova loses Saturday and gets bullied in league play?
 Could the Wildcats miss the NCAA tournament for the first time since the 2011-12 season?
 No possibility seems egregious at this point.